bzminer/bzminer2/README.md

   --plugin-manifest <url> Override the plugin manifest URL (beta channel / testing) --pool <index|[0,2]>    ...or, given a number instead of a URL, which configured
                           pool(s) to activate; [] = monitoring mode
-  --cu-kernel [algo=]<f>  Override with an offline-compiled CUDA .cubin --cl-kernel [algo=]<f>  Override with an OpenCL .spv or native .bin
+  --force_algo <algos>    Override the pools' algorithms, whatever wrote them: one
-                          (source/PTX overrides are not accepted)
+                          name for pool 0, or a comma-separated list for one pool each.
+Also a top-level config.txt option, which is where a mining OS whose UI lacks the algorithm wants it --cu-kernel [algo=]<f>  Override with an offline-compiled CUDA .cubin --cl-kernel [algo=]<f>  Override with an OpenCL .spv or native .bin (source/PTX overrides are not accepted)